5 Steps to Make Peace with Food: Principle 3 of Intuitive Eating

 If you feel you are someone who needs some extra support as you work through this step on your intuitive eating journey, one of the special services I offer to my clients is working through eating their fear foods in my office and getting one-on-one custom support.

-If you want to find out more about how I help women make peace with food click here to book a complimentary 15-minute discovery call with me.
-We’ll discuss your areas of struggle, your goals for the future and I will show you different ways that you can make them a reality.
+If you want to find out more about how I help women make peace with food, I encourage you to schedule a complimentary 15-minute Take Action Call with me.
+It’s a no-pressure chance to discuss your areas of struggle, your goals for the future, and how you can make your goals a reality.

 Disclaimer: While Intuitive Eating is often the end goal of an individual with an eating disorder, it is NOT appropriate during earlier stages of recovery.
 If you have been diagnosed with, or suspect you have, an eating disorder, I would be happy to discuss working together in coordination with your therapist and primary care provider.